Editing model parameters

 Tip

 After editing the file or model, you can save the file using the save() method.
-This method takes a single argument: the desired file path or name.

 Without specifying the full path to the desired storage location, the file will be saved in the current working directory.